 As a competitive species, most salespeople often perform better under pressure, or at least with an incentive to spur them on.
 Knowing exactly what drives your team is important for being able to motivate them effectively.
 Set them a goal or a target or even pit them against other colleagues within the department, and you’ll soon find a well-motivated team looking to reap the rewards of their success.
 Just make sure that the rewards are attainable, fair and appropriate – think clocking off a few hours early or a shopping voucher over pay rises or anything too permanent.

 3. Taking ownership

 As a sales manager, chances are you’re in that challenging position of middle management.
 Using this position to the best of your ability is important when managing a sales team.
-Though you may sometimes have to pass down orders given from higher up down to your own team, knowing when you can negotiate with the management above can make the difference between your team seeing you as a fair and trustworthy manager and simply someone who gives them orders.
-Treating your team as your team at all times and looking out for them as necessary can keep motivation levels up, and work at its most efficient.
+Though you may sometimes have to pass down orders given from higher up down to your own team, knowing when you can negotiate with the management above can make the difference between your team see you as a fair and trustworthy manager and simply someone who gives them orders.
+Treating your team as your team at all times and looking out for them as necessary can keep motivation levels up and work at its most efficient.

 4. Lead by example